 Battery Processing Systems

-Solid-state battery (SSB) technology has been under development for years, offering significant improvements in safety, charging times, and energy density.
-Quintus has been at the forefront of this innovation, providing advanced isostatic pressing solutions to support solid-state battery production from the lab to full-scale manufacturing.
+All-solid-state battery (ASSB) technology has been under development for years, offering significant improvements in safety, charging times, and energy density.
+Quintus has been at the forefront of this innovation, providing advanced isostatic pressing solutions to support all-solid-state battery production from the lab to full-scale manufacturing.

 Benefits of Warm Isostatic Pressing for Battery Processing